 Is some wobble normal for standing desks?

-Slight wobble at maximum height is normal and unavoidable — it’s basic physics.
-However, wobble that affects your work (shaking monitor, spilling drinks, visible camera shake) is not acceptable and should be addressed using the steps in this guide.
+Slight wobble at maximum standing height is normal and physically unavoidable.
+The taller the desk, the more any small force at the base gets amplified at the top.
+Wobble that visibly shakes your screen during typing, threatens drinks, or shows up on video calls is not acceptable and should be addressed using the steps in this guide.

 Will a crossbar fix all wobble?

 My desk wobbles only on carpet.
-Is the desk defective?
+Is it defective?

 Probably not.
 Carpet is inherently unstable — the same desk would likely be fine on hard floor.
-Use the plywood base solution or a firm chair mat.
-This fixes carpet wobble in nearly every case.
+The plywood base solution handles carpet wobble in nearly every case.
+If you prefer not to cut plywood, a firm chair mat combined with wall positioning handles most carpet situations.

 Can I add weight to stabilize the desk?

-Yes — adding mass low on the frame (such as a heavy CPU holder or a weight plate resting on the base crossbar) can reduce wobble by lowering the center of gravity.
-However, this adds load to the motors and can shorten lifespan on budget frames.
-Don’t add more than 10-15 lbs beyond normal desktop load.
+Yes — mass low on the frame (such as a CPU holder or weight plate resting on the base crossbar) can reduce wobble by lowering the center of gravity.
+But this adds load to the motors and can shorten lifespan on budget frames.
+Don’t add more than 10–15 lbs beyond normal desktop load.

 Should I return my wobbly desk?